Bloomfield College seeks a partner to avoid shutting down

 The small private college in New Jersey is seeking philanthropic support and institutional partners to help keep its doors open.
 Absent some kind of intervention, the college may close before the end of the 2022-23 academic year.

+Nearly three-quarters of Bloomfield students are Pell Grant eligible, and college officials have worked hard to make sure students aren’t turned away because of the cost.
+Tuition for the 2021-22 academic year is $30,680 -- the lowest price of any New Jersey private college, Evans said.
+Even so, college officials have struggled to bring students back amid the pandemic; their hands-on admissions strategy doesn’t work well online.

-“Our admissions team is very high-touch in our local schools, and Zoom hasn’t been an effective alternative to those in-person interactions,” Evans said.
+“Our admissions team is very high-touch in our local schools, and Zoom hasn’t been an effective alternative to those in-person interactions,” she said.

-In a town hall-style meeting with students, faculty and staff members today, Evans laid out the college’s uncertain future.
-While it’s unusual for college leaders to speak openly about their institution’s financial issues, going public with Bloomfield’s situation was the responsible thing to do, Evans said.
+In a town hall-style meeting with students, faculty and staff members Tuesday, Evans laid out the college’s uncertain future.

+“It is widely known that the college has been confronted with enrollment and financial challenges for a decade,” Evans said.
+“I laid out the situation fully, and questions from the college community were answered by a panel that included the chair and vice chair of the Board of Trustees along with several members of my executive team.”

+Inside Higher Ed reached out to several faculty members and students for comment, but none responded Tuesday.

 In an email interview with Inside Higher Ed, Evans discussed what led to the college’s precarious financial situation and how the institution hopes to chart a path forward.